discordrb/discordrb/README.md

     ERROR:  Error installing discordrb:
             The 'websocket-driver' native gem requires installed build tools.

 You're missing the development kit required to build native extensions.

+##### RubyInstaller for ruby 2.4.3-2 and above

+RubyInstaller after version 2.3.3 now includes the development kit in the installer.
+If you do not have the development kit and have installed ruby using RubyInstaller, open a command prompt with administrator privileges and run:

+    ridk install

+Select option 3, and then run

+    ridk enable

+To enable the changes

+##### RubyInstaller for ruby 2.3.3 and below

 Download the development kit [here](http://rubyinstaller.org/downloads/) (scroll down to "Development Kit", then choose the one for Ruby 2.0 and your system architecture) and extract it somewhere.
 Open a command prompt in that folder and run:

     ruby dk.rb init
     ruby dk.rb install